Fed Funds Rate, Its Impact, and How It Works

 The FOMC changes the fed funds rate to control inflation and maintain healthy economic growth.
 The FOMC members watch economic indicators for signs of inflation or recession.
-The key indicator for inflation is the core inflation rate.
+The key indicator of inflation is the core inflation rate.
 The critical indicator for recession is the durable goods report.

 It can take 12 to 18 months for a fed funds rate change to affect the entire economy.
 To plan that far ahead, the Fed has become the nation’s expert in forecasting the economy.
 The Federal Reserve employs 450 staff, about half of whom are Ph.D. economists.

 When the Fed raises rates, it's called contractionary monetary policy.
 A higher fed funds rate means banks are less able to borrow money to keep their reserves at the mandated level.
 As a result, they lend less money out.
 The money they do lend will be at a higher rate.
 That's because they are borrowing money at a higher fed funds rate to maintain their reserves.
 Since loans are harder to get and more expensive, businesses will be less likely to borrow.
 This will slow down the economy.

 When this happens, adjustable-rate mortgages become more expensive.
 Homebuyers can only afford smaller loans, which slows the housing industry.
 Housing prices go down.
 Homeowners have less equity in their homes and feel poorer.
 They spend less, thereby further slowing the economy.